Delegation and Verification Under AI: Introduction

-\item {\em Reshaping institutional worker quality.} We characterize when AI assistance improves or degrades institutional worker quality (Theorem~\ref{thm:quality}) and identify which workers are upgraded or downgraded relative to the pre-AI baseline (Theorem~\ref{thm:region}).
+\item We characterize when AI assistance improves or degrades institutional worker quality (Theorem~\ref{thm:quality}) and identify which workers are upgraded or downgraded relative to the pre-AI baseline (Theorem~\ref{thm:region}).
 We identify a \emph{compliance gain} regime, in which workers with high verification reliability become institutionally qualified due to AI access, and a \emph{compliance loss} regime, in which workers with low verification reliability rationally over-delegate and experience quality degradation.
 These effects arise endogenously from rational optimization, without invoking behavioral bias or miscalibration.
 More broadly, our results suggest a {\em verification amplification} phenomenon: AI access can disproportionately benefit workers with strong evaluative capabilities, while disadvantaging others through rational over-delegation.

-\item {\em Closed-form characterization in a tractable instantiation.} In a tractable instantiation with inverse-linear verification reliability and linear execution cost, we obtain closed-form expressions for optimal actions and resulting worker quality (Figure \ref{fig:example}).
-This highlights the central role of verification reliability and reveals countervailing effects: higher verification ability or higher AI quality can induce over-delegation and reduce quality for some workers. \item {\em Worker and institutional interventions.} We formulate a constrained optimization problem for worker up-skilling that trades off improvements in verification reliability $\alpha$ and execution efficiency $\beta$ under a qualification constraint (Eq.~\eqref{eq:intervention_worker}).
-We further analyze institutional interventions, including improvements in AI capability and changes to worker incentives, and show that both can have non-monotonic effects on institutional utility (Section~\ref{sec:intervention_institution}). \end{itemize}
+\item In a tractable instantiation with inverse-linear verification reliability and linear execution cost, we obtain closed-form expressions for optimal actions and resulting worker quality (Figure \ref{fig:example}).
+This highlights the central role of verification reliability and reveals countervailing effects: higher verification ability or higher AI quality can induce over-delegation and reduce quality for some workers. \item We formulate a constrained optimization problem for worker up-skilling that trades off improvements in verification reliability $\alpha$ and execution efficiency $\beta$ under a qualification constraint (Eq.~\eqref{eq:intervention_worker}, Section \ref{sec:intervention_worker}).
+We also analyze institutional interventions, including improvements in AI capability and changes to worker incentives, and show that both can have non-monotonic effects on institutional utility (Section \ref{sec:interventions_extensions} and Section~\ref{sec:intervention_institution}).